 Armed with data intelligence, data powered by user intent has the potential not just to gain a deeper understanding of the customers but also to revolutionize the way you communicate with potential customers, making it a marketer’s dream.

 But let us get a closer understanding of what intent data is.

 Understanding Intent data

 The term “intent data” describes the collection of behavioral information of digital users conducting active research on external websites.
-It is possible to leverage this behavioral pattern to zero in on potential hot leads who are ready to make a purchase right away.
+It is possible to leverage this behavioral pattern to zero in on potential hot leads ready to purchase immediately.